Margiela, The Hermès Years

 Martin Margiela launched his own fashion house, Maison Martin Margiela, in 1988, and the enigmatic and reclusive designer soon revealed himself to be the antithesis of superstar designers.
 Margiela’s deconstruction of traditional fashion concepts in favour of a more artistic approach has established a reputation as one of the most avant-garde faces of the fashion industry.

 On the surface, one could imagine that a collaboration between Margiela and Hermès would be surprising, but Margiela proved to be a masterful interpreter of the Hermès DNA.
 In stark contrast to the fashion world’s fixation on eternal youth, his point of departure was the natural, mature woman.
 Margiela dressed women in genuine materials and employed the classic art of tailoring to articulate the architecture of the individual styles.
 The result was a remarkable fusion of the Margiela’s iconoclasm and Hermès’ timeless quality.

 Margiela, The Hermès Years was originally curated by Kaat Debo and Martin Margiela, for the MoMu (Fashion Museum Antwerp) in 2017.
-For Artipelag, creations from Martin Margiela’s own label and his designs for Hermès are juxtaposed as two different translations of the same vision.
-The display features a succession of themed sequences with over 100 outfits, photographs and short films in a circuit in which Hermès orange interacts with the white of the Maison Martin Margiela.
-This helps visitors to understand the creative process that navigates seamlessly between the two houses and their identities.
+For Artipelag, creations from Martin Margiela’s own label and his designs for Hermès were juxtaposed as two different translations of the same vision.
+The display featured a succession of themed sequences with over 100 outfits, photographs and short films in a circuit in which Hermès orange interacts with the white of the Maison Martin Margiela.
+This helped visitors to understand the creative process that navigates seamlessly between the two houses and their identities.